In this guide

-Key takeaway: Prediction markets can function as hedging instruments — allowing you to profit from adverse events that hurt your main portfolio.
-If you hold US equities and fear a recession, buying YES on "US recession in 2026" creates a natural hedge.
+Key takeaway: Prediction markets serve as effective hedging instruments — enabling you to gain from unfavourable circumstances that damage your core holdings.
+Should you own US equities and harbour concerns about an economic downturn, wagering on "US recession in 2026" establishes a protective counterbalance.

 What is hedging?